raviqqe/ssf/README.md

 - Type inference
   - The IR needs to be fully-typed already.
+- Partial application
+  - All function and constructor applications need to be saturated.
 - Generics
 - Garbage collection
   - Bring your own GC.